 Self-Development: When children move onto secondary school they have the opportunity to come back to work as Young Mentors and then at sixth form/college they can come in to work as Volunteers which helps with the volunteering category of such schemes as the Duke of Edinburgh.
 Do get in touch if you would like to volunteer.
-We are currently looking for two college volunteers for January 2022 onwards (Enhanced DBS check an essential if you are at college) for a three-, six- or twelve-month commitment.
+We are currently looking for one to two volunteers to cover January 2023 onwards (Enhanced DBS check an essential if you are at college) for a three-, six- or other commitment.

 Who We Are: Run by course leader Sarah Lucas – writer, publisher, workshop provider and language tutor – courses are held during term-time avoiding half-term holiday weekends where possible.
-Now in its seventh year, Pen to Paper has been successful in its bid for funds to cover the school year 2020-2021 from the National Lottery’s Community Fund and extends a big ‘thank you’ to all who have supported us over the years.
+Now entering its tenth year, Pen to Paper has been successful in its bid for funds to cover the school year 2022-2023 from the National Lottery’s Community Fund and extends a big ‘thank you’ to all who have supported us over the years.

 Where to Find Information: Contact Sarah on 01420 587351 or at firstname.lastname@example.org for more details.